UHOME-U/UHOME/README.md

 Because of the nature of the socket-based protocols that drive monero, certain protocol weaknesses are somewhat unavoidable at this time.
 While these weaknesses can theoretically be fully mitigated, the effort required (the means) may not justify the ends.
 As such, please consider taking the following precautions if you are a monero node operator:

-- Run `monerod` on a "secured" machine.
+- Run `UHOME` on a "secured" machine.
 If operational security is not your forte, at a very minimum, have a dedicated a computer running `monerod` and **do not** browse the web, use email clients, or use any other potentially harmful apps on your `monerod` machine. **Do not click links or load URL/MUA content on the same machine**.
 Doing so may potentially exploit weaknesses in commands which accept "localhost" and "127.0.0.1".
-- If you plan on hosting a public "remote" node, start `monerod` with `--restricted-rpc`.
+- If you plan on hosting a public "remote" node, start `UHOME` with `--restricted-rpc`.
 This is a must.

 ### Blockchain-based